nickdonnelly/req/README.md

 One of the most versatile `req` commands is `req show`.
 This command allows you to view information about your configuration or potential requests without actually needing to fire them.

-For example, if you wanted to see what a payload would look like without having to actually fire a request with that payload attached, you can run `req show payload [PAYLOAD_FILE]` to print exactly what would be applied to your request.
+For example, if you wanted to see what a payload would look like **without having to actually fire a request with that payload attached**, you can run `req show payload [PAYLOAD_FILE]` to print exactly what would be applied to your request.

 You can also use `show env` to see how req sees your environment.